gtaws/ProtectWithWAF/lab2/Lab2.md

 Now your WebCarter Web application protected with Web ACL created by WAF-automation template.

-**Step 2: Configure Web ACL full logging functionality.**
+**Step 2: Configure ElasticSearch with Kibana and WAF full logging functionality**

 WAF Automation stack created Kinesis Firehose stream that points to ElasticSearch domain.
 You will configure the Web ACL logging stream JSON WAF logs to the Kinesis Data Firehose.

 Kinesis Data Firehose also places a backup copy of the WAF to an S3 bucket for Amazon Athena analysis.

-1. Open "Logging" tab of the WAF-automation Web ACL and click "Edit".

-2. Choose Kinesis Data Firehose stream created by waf-automation CloudFormation template.

-3. Don't add "Redacted Fields" and click "Create".

-**Step 3: Configure ElasticSearch with Kibana**

 Below you will create indexes and visualizations in your domain.